This Keyword in Java with Examples

 {

-// Here, the parameter's identifier is same as that of the instance variables name.
+// Here, the parameter names are the same as the names of instance variables.

 // So, we will use this keyword to differentiate between instance variables and parameters.